ArthurMatthys/OverRide/level04/walkthrough.md

 	}
 ```

-After some try, we got this :
+After some tries, we got this :

 ```bash
 level04@OverRide:~$ cat <(python -c 'print("AAAA" * 40)') - | ./level04